bramdanneels/IntroOmicsPract/Practicals/03_GenomeAssembly.md

 _As a general rule, a BUSCO score >90% is considered good, >95% is considered very good._
 </details>

-Now try running BUSCO yourself on the two ABySS assemblies, but specifying that you only want to run it on the `mycoplasmatales_odb10` lineage.
+Now try running BUSCO yourself on the two ABySS assemblies, but only using the `mycoplasmatales` lineage.
-You can run `busco -h` to print a help message on how to run BUSCO and use the different options.

 <details>
 <summary>Are there large differences in BUSCO score between the assemblies?</summary>